 Under the AICF Facility Agreement, AICF, together with Amaca Pty Limited ("Amaca"), Amaba Pty Limited and ABN 60 Pty Limited, each guarantee the payment of amounts owed by AICF and the AICF's performance of its obligations under the AICF Facility Agreement.
-On demand, AICF must pay to the Liable Entities all amounts paid by the Liable Entities to the New South Wales Government under the facility agreement, and AICF indemnifies each Liable Entities to the New South Wales Government under the facility agreement.
+On demand, AICF must pay to the Liable Entities all amounts paid by the Liable Entities to the New South Wales Government under the facility agreement, and AICF indemnifies each Liable Entity against any loss, cost, liability or expense sustained or incurred as a direct or indirect consequence of any payment by the Liable Entities to the New South Wales Government under the facility agreement.